LocalAtBrown/article-rec-training-job/README.md

 ## Environment

-Environment parameters are defined in `env.json`
+Environment parameters are defined in `env.json`.

+You can add a new secret parameter [using AWS SSM](https://www.notion.so/Working-with-SSM-Parameters-82df52fd71b24762b541cc8439f40e4e).

 ## Local Usage